JarvisYeh/Ad-Comp-Network/README.md

 Connecting to host 10.0.0.3, port 1000
 > iperf3: error - unable to read from stream socket: Resource temporarily unavailable.
 ```
+UDP packet transfer from h2 to h3 port 1000 is blocked, therefore, the there is no response from server.
+Switch drop the packet directly.

 ###### Host 3
 ```